fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Can you talk about the security of Javascript.
+Is it secure like php or other languages?
+Node security!

 > Should I learn Ruby after Node?

 > I am the only frontend developer and I have no one to learn from, what should I do?